JavaScript Functions

 • Functions make your code modular and reusable.

-• Use meaningful function names to improve code readability.
+• Choose descriptive function names to enhance code clarity.

 • Consider using parameters to make your functions flexible.

-• Return values can be used to pass data back to the calling code.
+• Returned values allow functions to send data back to the caller.

 • Understand function scope to avoid unintended side effects.